 Almost all companies that sell products or services must register for value-added tax.
 The usual VAT rate in Finland is 24 percent.
 Additionally, there are two reduced VAT rates: 10 and 14 percent.
-A zero rate is applied to some goods such as export transactions.
-In this case, your sales are tax-free and you do not need to register for value-added tax.
-If your company only sells products or services like these, you also cannot deduct the value-added tax on purchases.
+A zero rate is applied, for example, to international trade in goods and services.
+You also have the right to deduct these zero-rated purchases.
+In principle, all sales of goods and services taking place in the conduct of business are subject to VAT.
+However, the Value Added Tax Act contains detailed provisions on the categories of sales that are exempted from VAT.
+Such activities do not need to be registered for VAT.

+Please pay the value-added tax independently to the Tax Administration.